 Although I would necessarily call physical trauma “wear,” it does happen from time to time.

-It may seem obvious, but it’s worth mentioning here: physical microphone trauma such as dropping, hitting, submerging in liquid, hot patching, blowing into, and etcetera, will inevitable wear your microphone out faster (if it doesn’t break the microphone right then and there).
+It may seem obvious, but it’s worth mentioning here: physical microphone trauma such as dropping, hitting, submerging in liquid, hot patching, blowing into, and etcetera, will inevitably wear your microphone out faster (if it doesn’t break the microphone right then and there).

 Wearing Out Microphone Components

 Microphones are made of many smaller components.
 Some components of microphones will wear before others.
-Let’s take a look at some components that wear relatively quickly, some that wear more slowly, and some that do not really wear down over any length of time
+Let’s take a look at some components that wear relatively quickly, some that wear more slowly, and some that do not really wear down over any length of time.

 Microphone Components That Typically Wear First